wittysam8382/chit-chat-app/README.md

-# hit-Chat
+# Chit-Chat

-Talk-a-tive is a Full Stack Chatting App.
+Chit-Chat is a Full Stack Chatting App.
 Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.

 ## Tech Stack